micmejia/bible-dump/NKJV/Job/Job 6.md

 The caravans of Tema look, The travelers of Sheba hope for them.

 ###### 20
-They are disappointed[^b] because they were confident; They come there and are confused.
+They are disappointed because they were confident; They come there and are confused.

 ###### 21
 For now you are nothing, You see terror and are afraid.